KurisTeam/laravelDocs/Linux/apache-setting.md

-## For install apache2 server on linux
+## How to install apache2 server on linux
-- install apache2 server step by step
+- How to install apache2 server step by step
 ```